raffaem/waybar-mediaplayer/README.md

 To disable notifications, put `is_notification=false` in `config.json`.

 To change widget's length, set `min-length` and `max-length` in `$HOME/.config/waybar/config`, and set `widget_length` in `config.json`.
 These 3 values should all be set to the same value.

+In order for the album art to automatically update on song change, it's important that the `signal` variable of the `image` module in `$HOME/.config/waybar/config` matches the `iamge_signal` variable in `config.json`.